kalyankar/aws-tools/s3_http_deny_policy/README.md

 # S3 HTTP Deny Policy Script with CSV Input

-This script reads AWS account information from a CSV file, assumes roles in each account, and updates S3 bucket policies to deny HTTP requests (enforce HTTPS only).
+This script authenticates directly to a shared AWS account using environment variables, assumes cross-account roles to access target accounts, and updates S3 bucket policies to deny HTTP requests (enforce HTTPS only).

 ## Features